redhat-developer/rsp-server/api/docs/org.jboss.tools.rsp.schema/src/main/resources/schemaMD/specification.md

 This endpoint returns no value

-#### server/shutdownIfLastClient
+#### server/disconnectClient

- The `server/shutdownIfLastClient` notification is sent by the client to shut down the RSP itself only if it is the last client connected.
+ The `server/disconnectClient` notification is sent by the client to alert the server that the client should be disconnected

 This endpoint takes no parameters.